 - Marriage license or kesubah, if applicable

-- Application form, available at the clinic at which you register
+- Application form, available at the clinic where you register

-- Documentation of any medical history or current condition, including pregnancy, in case it is requested
+- Documentation of any relevant medical history or condition, including pregnancy

 - Student letter from an educational institution (to qualify for student rate)